shohagrana64/BlogPost/GKE/5. GKE Redis/redisBlog.md

 ```

 Let's save this yaml configuration into redis.yaml.
 Then apply using the command
-`oc apply -f redis.yaml`
+`kubectl apply -f redis.yaml`

 This yaml uses Redis CRD.

 * In this yaml we can see in the `spec.version` field the version of Redis.
-You can change and get updated version by running `oc get redisversions` command.
+You can change and get updated version by running `kubectl get redisversions` command.
 * Another field to notice is the `spec.storagetype` field.
 This can be Durable or Ephemeral depending on the requirements of the database to be persistent or not.
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2021.04.16/guides/redis/concepts/redis/#specterminationpolicy).